bennekrouf/xdebt/README.md

     }
   ]
 }
 ```

 ## External Version Data

 In addition to your custom roadmap_list, the application can fetch version information from external APIs (e.g., End of Life APIs) to compare versions and check compliance.

 # Development

+## Rules
+1. One function per file.
+2. Same name for function and file name.
+3. Functions that relies only on external libraries are moved in a utils folder.
+4. All structs and enum are moved in a models.rs file.
+5. LLM generated code should be prefered over human manual code.
+6. Never leave a variable or a function semantically wrong.
+Rename as much as needed in all the code base.
+7. Parameters are moved in yml files.
+Yaml files are loading during system bootstrap.

 ## Running Tests

 Run the test suite using: